Aspirin for prevention of blood clots

 What if I give too much?

-If you think you may have given your child too much aspirin, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales).
-Have the packet with you if you telephone for advice.
+If you think you may have given your child too much Aspirin, contact your doctor or local NHS services (details at end of leaflet).
+Have the medicine or packaging with you if you telephone for advice.

 If your child gets bad stomach pain, brings up (vomits) blood or their stools (poo) are very dark, contact your doctor or take your child to hospital straight away, as they may have an ulcer.

-If your child gets a skin rash during the first 2 weeks of taking aspirin, contact your doctor, as they may be allergic to aspirin.
-Do not give any more doses of aspirin until your doctor tells you to.
+If your child gets a rash in the first 2 weeks of taking Aspirin, contact your doctor straight away, as they may be allergic to Aspirin.
+Do not give any more medicine until you have spoken to your doctor.

 Other side-effects you need to know about